Skip to main content

 11:00-12:30 - Session 2: Tenders, Service Level Agreements and Contracts

-Participants will take an in-depth look at how to structure and prepare tender documents, including Requests for Proposals (RFPs); Participants will identify the key elements of the tender and the deadlines for procurement – from the initial structuring of the tender and site selection to contract preparation, tendering and contract award, to acceptance testing and verification protocol – as well as the key considerations and requirements to be included in service level agreements (SLAs) and final contracts, including a discussion on structuring models and business models.
+An in-depth look at how to structure and prepare tender documents, including Requests for Proposals (RFPs); identify the key elements of the tender and the deadlines for procurement as well as the key considerations and requirements to be included in service level agreements (SLAs) and final contracts.

 12:30-13:30 - Lunch